Parting of the Waters: Geography

 North Two Ocean Creek flows down from its drainage on the side of Two Ocean Plateau, and divides its waters roughly equally between its two distributaries, Pacific Creek and Atlantic Creek.
-From this split, Two Ocean Creek waters flow either 3488 mi to the Gulf of Mexico via Atlantic Creek and the Yellowstone, Missouri and Mississippi Rivers, or 1353 mi to the Pacific via Pacific Creek and the Snake and Columbia Rivers.
-In the marshy area of Two Ocean Pass adjacent to Parting of the Waters, water actually covers the Continental Divide such that a fish could swim from the Pacific Ocean to the Atlantic Ocean drainages.
-In fact, it is thought that this was the pass that provided the route for Yellowstone cutthroat trout to migrate from the Snake River (Pacific) to Yellowstone River (Atlantic) drainages.
+From this Y-shaped split, North Two Ocean Creek waters flow either 3488 mi to the Gulf of Mexico via Atlantic Creek and the Yellowstone, Missouri and Mississippi Rivers, or 1353 mi to the Pacific via Pacific Creek and the Snake and Columbia Rivers.
 Inasmuch as North Two Ocean Creek splits into streams that flow separately to the Atlantic and Pacific Oceans, the entire drainage of North Two Ocean Creek lies within an area that makes up the "Continental Divide" at this place.

-The site is more commonly known as "Parting of the Waters", which is actually about 0.4 mi northwest of the low point of Two Ocean Pass, where North Two Ocean Creek emerges from its drainage basin on the side of Two Ocean Plateau.
+At Parting of the Waters, it has been said that a fish could literally swim over the Continential Divide, coming up one creek, crossing the Divide at Parting of the Waters, then going back down the other.
+Admittedly, the fish could use an easier route to swim over the Continental Divide in the marshy waters covering the Divide at nearby Two Ocean Pass, 0.4 miles (0.6 km) southeast of Parting of the Waters.
+However, the hydrologic uniqueness of Parting of the Waters is that the Continental Divide sits precisely at the Y-shaped separation point of two flowing distributaries, Atlantic and Pacific Creeks, whereas other lakes and marshes that drain into two sides of the Continental Divide, such as Two Ocean Pass and Isa Lake in Yellowstone National Park, or Canada's Committee's Punch Bowl (Pacific and Arctic drainages) are somewhat more common.
+Notably, it is thought that Two Ocean Pass provided the route for Yellowstone cutthroat trout to migrate from the Snake River (Pacific) drainage to the Yellowstone River (Atlantic) drainage.